aminamiah1/AssessmentTracker/README.md

 # User management dashboard

 Located at localhost:3000/ps-team/user-management, the ps team can add, edit, delete or view all users in a nicely-presented crud operation table with pop-up forms for editing and adding new users.

+## Module leaders

+# Assessment management dashboard

+On the module-leader assessment management dashboard (localhost:3000/module-leader/assessment-management), module leader members can view individual assessments in responsive stacked cards.
+They may create new assessments using a dedicated form, with both actions accessible via clearly labeled dashboard buttons.
+Additionally, the 'View All Assessments' page enables editing and deleting of assessments through buttons integrated into each card.